calaldees/teacherEducation/teacherEducation/ofstedComputing.md

 ==========

 * > ‘urgent need’ for a better understanding of formative assessment in computing that focuses on the building blocks of knowledge or assessment that targets misconceptions
-* Concept Inventories as an assessment tool
+* 'Concept Inventories' (CI) as an assessment tool
 * Consider careful _distractors_.
 These can make problems needlessly difficult
 * > focuses on the knowledge and skills identified in the curriculum and not generic competencies